Computing Technology for Math Excellence Logo

 More on social bookmarking:

 Mashup: This term has more than one meaning.
-It is often associated with mixing music or other media from more than one source to become a new unified whole.
+It is often associated with mixing music or other media (e.g., video, or web application hybrid) from more than one source to become a new unified whole.
 However, in terms of the web and web applications, it is mixing content from more than one source to become a new, integrated whole.
-Marshall Kirkpatrick (2006, October 17) discussed Web 2.0: What is a mashup? in a video interview.

 Metaverse, as defined in Britannica, is a "proposed network of immersive online worlds experienced typically through virtual reality or augmented reality in which users would interact with each other and purchase goods and services, some of which would exist only in the online world.
 Builders of metaverse technology consider it to be the next step in the evolution of the Internet after early 21st-century developments such as smartphone applications and social media."